 The first column contains the original email address domain name.
 The second one removes the hyphen from the original domain name.
 See the screenshot below:

-If you need to remove one or more characters from the original string, use an empty string as a replacement.
+If you need to remove one or more characters from the original string, use an empty SQL string as a replacement.
 You can also delete duplicate records in SQL this way.

 3. Collation Affects the Results of SQL REPLACE